 However, while experience counts for a lot, the reputation of your Gold Coast home builder counts for everything!
 When we find any good service or product, we shout it from the rooftops.
 We can’t wait to share with our family and friends how happy we are with whatever it is we’ve purchased.
-So, ask around for recommendations and also ask your builder if they have any previous clients you can chat to, or testimonials from past projects.
+So, ask around for recommendations and also ask your builder if they have any previous clients you can chat to or testimonials from past projects.

 While cost is important, look further than the price.

 Of course, you need to keep your budget in mind.
 And it’s important that your Gold Coast home builder does as well.
-However, if overall cost is your only guiding factor, you may find yourself with a low quality builder who is willing to cut corners or use inferior products to keep the overheads down.
-This could be one of those decisions that comes back to haunt you years down the line when your roof begins leaking after a particularly nasty summer storm.
+However, if the overall cost is your only guiding factor, you may find yourself with a low-quality builder who is willing to cut corners or use inferior products to keep the overheads down.
+This could be one of those decisions that come back to haunt you years down the line when your roof begins leaking after a particularly nasty summer storm.
 Avoid the headache down the track and look for value for money over the lowest price in your Gold Coast home builder.

 Ask loads of questions, especially these key ones.